hamaluik/blog.hamaluik.ca/posts/2015-03-30-creating-a-code-profiler-in-haxe-using-macros.md

 			Lib.println("  " + classTime + "s");
 			totalTime += classTime;
 		}

 		Lib.println("");
 		Lib.println("Total time: " + totalTime + "s");
 	}
 }
 ```

 I made the above fairly verbose so it's easy to see what's going on.
-The `startProfile` and `endProfile` functions should work exactly as I've described them to, and we could use them exactly like I've already mentioned: calling `startProfile` at the start of the function and `endProfile` at the end of the function&mdash;but that would be tedious and prone to errors (what if we forgot to include those function calls somewhere else?).
+The `startProfile` and `endProfile` functions should work exactly as I've described them to, and we could use them exactly like I've already mentioned: calling `startProfile` at the start of the function and `endProfile` at the end of the function—but that would be tedious and prone to errors (what if we forgot to include those function calls somewhere else?).
 It would also tend to clutter our code up something fierce and then the profiling code would still be there on a release build (which would be entirely unnecessary!).
 This is where a Haxe macro will come very much in handy, as it will automatically transform our code for us to insert those profiling calls for debug builds and do nothing for release builds.

 ## Bringing in the Macro

 What we want the macro to do is loop through every function in a given class, and before any other statement in the class, we want to add the [expression](http://haxe.org/manual/expression.html) `Profiler.startProfile(className, methodName);`.
-The end the profiling, we have to be a little bit more careful about how we deal with return statements&mdash;if we were to simply tack on a call to `Profiler.endProfile(className, methodName);` at the end of the function it would never be reached for any function that has a return statement anywhere, for example:
+The end the profiling, we have to be a little bit more careful about how we deal with return statements—if we were to simply tack on a call to `Profiler.endProfile(className, methodName);` at the end of the function it would never be reached for any function that has a return statement anywhere, for example:

 ```haxe
 /**